 2.1 Background

-This section includes a series of recommended Principles related to how to operationalize the sub-Objectives and Metrics within the new Market Support segment.
-In addition, although the WG was not tasked with setting the specific numeric Targets for the Metric(s) used in each PA’s filing, the WG discussed and proposed a Principle related to Target-setting.
+This section includes a series of recommended Principles related to how to formulate and operationalize the sub-Objectives and Metrics within the new Market Support segment.
+In addition, although the MSMWG was not tasked with setting the specific numeric Targets for the Metric(s) used in each PA’s filing, the MSMWG discussed and proposed a Principle related to Target-setting.

 2.2 Consensus Principles Recommendations